Print

 • If the water becomes cloudy, replace it entirely with new water.
 If possible, re-cut stems by removing one to two inches with a sharp knife.
 Be sure to use a sharp knife or clippers that will not crush the stems.
 Immediately place the stems into solution.

 • Keep flowers in a cool spot (65 to 72 degrees Fahrenheit), away from direct sunlight, heating or cooling vents, or directly under ceiling fans.
-Most flowers will last longer under prednisone cool conditions.
+Most flowers will last longer under tadalafil overnight delivery canada cool conditions.

 Selecting Flowers